sogartar/and_justice_for_all/README.md

 ## Changes

 ### Attributes Leveling

-Hitpoints, maximum fatigue, resolve level up ranges has been increase from [2, 4] to [3, 5].
-Initiative's range has been also increased by 1 to [4, 6]. melee/ranged attack and melee defense dominates character development resulting generally in the simple rules:
+Melee/Ranged attack and melee defense dominates character development resulting generally in the simple rules:
 * 1 melee attack/defense > 2 hitpoints/max fatigue/resolve
 * 1 melee attack/defense > 3 initiative
 * 1 melee defense > 1 melee attack

+With this mod hitpoints, maximum fatigue, resolve level up ranges have been increase from [2, 4] to [3, 5].
+Initiative's range has been also increased by 1 to [4, 6].
 With this change you will more often have to make the choice between +5 on a secondary attributes or +2 on a primary attribute.
 The +2 on a primary attribute will probably still majorise other leveups,